The Beginner's Guide to Reading the Bible

 I rounded the corner and saw her.
 She stood frozen, open-mouthed in front of the rows of Bibles in the religion section at Barnes and Noble.
 She wanted to read the Bible; she hadn’t known there would be so many options.

-Her facial expression said it all: I have no idea where to start.
+Her facial expression said it all: I have no idea where to start reading the Bible.

 My new friend looked visibly relieved when I asked if she’d like help choosing a Bible.
-She looked even more relieved when I showed her where and how to start reading.
+She looked even more relieved when I showed her where and how to start reading the Bible.

 1. Choose a Bible version that’s understandable and easy to read.